Easy Braised Fennel

 Directions

-1Cut off and discard stems/stalks from fennel bulb, reserving some of the fronds (wispy green tips).
+1Cut off and discard stems/stalks from the fennel bulb, reserving some fronds (wispy green tips).

-2Slice fennel in half, lengthwise.
-Remove tough core by making two angled cuts.
-Then cut halves into 1/2-inch thick wedges.
+2Slice fennel in half lengthwise.
+Make two angled cuts to remove the tough core.
+Then, cut the halves into 1/2-inch thick wedges.
 Season both sides with salt and pepper.

-3Heat olive oil in a medium pot with lid over medium-high heat.
+4Heat olive oil in a medium pot with a lid over medium-high heat.
 Add fennel wedges and brown on both sides, about 2 minutes on each side.

-4Reduce heat to low, add orange zest, juice and the stock.
-Cook, covered, until fennel is tender, 8 to 10 minutes.
+5Reduce heat to low, add orange zest, the juice of half an orange, and stock, and cook, covered, until fennel is tender, 8 to 10 minutes.
 Serve with a few reserved fennel fronds sprinkled on top.

 Adam and Joanne's Tips